Drowning By Numbers; Sarah Burgess

 I explore issues connected to the climate crisis, sea level rise, memory, incident and found objects in my work.
 I show research imagery, ideas in progress, trials and tests as well as resolved work.

 Drawn 1.
 50 x 70 cms. graphite, linen drawn thread, organdie and paper

 ::: posted by Sarah Burgess in lectures

 articles and reviews

-Have written for Embroidery Magazine and will consider commissions for articles and reviews.
+I have written articles for Embroidery Magazine and reviews for The Textile Society will consider commissions for articles and reviews.